The Audio Video Annotations Analysis Toolkit

 Input

-Rename tiers in all the corpus files.
+Rename tiers in all or specific corpus files.

 Takes a selection of annotations and recreates the corpus, using the input annotations as sequences, each sequence being transformed into one corpus file with its associated media file and all the annotations/tiers included in that sequence.